AlexRoar/ParseEGE/README.md

 r.obtainImages() # collect images from tasks
 r.obtainTables() # collect tables from tasks (works bad)
 ```
+# Installation

+Currently, the package cannot be installed by pip, and I didn't think that it is really needed.
+So, to install this package, just download repository, install requirements using pip from requirments.txt and that's all.

 # How it works
 It generates a base of all questions in a usable format.
 User-friendly interface to access data is now in work.